 Without understanding how these numbers are derived or examining the specific sales data, buyers and investors might be misled into thinking that property prices in Melbourne are universally falling.

 However, a closer examination reveals a different story.
 Prices in inner-city and popular suburbs such as Mentone and Bonbeach have actually skyrocketed by up to 1.8%.
-In contrast, outer blue-collar suburbs like Somers, Carlton, and Ballarat have experienced declines of between 1.3% and 1.8% due to oversupply and reduced demand.
+In contrast, suburbs with a high concentration of over-supplied apartments like South Yarra, Carlton, and Melbourne CBD have experienced declines of between 1.3% and 1.8% due to oversupply and reduced demand.

 Relying solely on the city-wide median price masks these regional disparities, potentially misleading both buyers and sellers.
 It's essential to consider the nuances and specific regional trends within the broader market to make informed real estate decisions.